 Jesus uses the image of the fishing net as an image of the kingdom of God Matthew 13:47-50 and sorted the good into containers but threw away the bad.
-So it will be at the close of the age.

 "Again, the kingdom of heaven is like a net that was thrown into the sea and gathered fish of every kind.